Illegal Racial Discrimination in Jury Selection:

 In 2010, EJI released the most comprehensive study of racial bias in jury selection since the Supreme Court tried to limit the practice in Batson v.
 Kentucky in 1986.

-“The underrepresentation and exclusion of people of color from juries has seriously undermined the credibility and reliability of the criminal justice system, and there is an urgent need to end this practice,” said Bryan Stevenson, EJI's Executive Director.
+“The underrepresentation and exclusion of people of color from juries has seriously undermined the credibility and reliability of the criminal justice system, and there is an urgent need to end this practice,” said Executive Director Bryan Stevenson.
 “While courts sometimes have attempted to remedy the problem of discriminatory jury selection, in too many cases today we continue to see indifference to racial bias.”

-EJI offers detailed recommendations for ensuring full representation of people of color on juries throughout the United States within five years.
-These recommendations include:
+The report offers detailed recommendations for ensuring full representation of people of color on juries throughout the U.S. These recommendations include: